-- The starting order for the prologue and the first stage will be announced by the Organizations. - The starting order of a stage will be in reverse order of the classification of the previous stage, by category (Trophy, LIMITED and OPEN), with the exception of mass-starts and compulsory stops during a stage (bivouac in particular).
+- The starting order for the prologue and the first stage will be announced by the Organizations. - The starting order of a stage will be in reverse order of the classification of the previous stage, by races (Trophy, LGO), with the exception of mass-starts and compulsory stops during a stage (bivouac in particular).